My job is to take back seat and help Virat: Rahane | Sports-Games

 Rahane, who led India to their greatest overseas Test series victory in Australia recently, also said that there is no room for complacency against a quality side like England in the series, starting here on Friday.

-The upcoming matches will decide New Zealand's opposition in the World Test Championship final at Lord's in June.
+The upcoming matches will decide New Zealand's rival in the World Test Championship final at Lord's in June.

-''My job is to take a back seat and help Virat.
-My job is really easy now.
-When Virat asks me about anything, I will tell him.
-Virat was the captain and he came back for family reasons.
-So I was the captain in Australia,'' Rahane said during a virtual media conference on Wednesday.
+''See, my job is to take a back seat and help Virat.
+You know as a captain, there are too many things in captain's mind, so as a vice-captain, you have to visualise the situation, think about what can happen in the game and then if captain asks you some suggestions, you should be ready so my job is really easy,'' Rahane said at the virtual press conference.
+A quiet person by nature, Rahane said that he will certainly speak when approached for inputs.

-The senior batsman also said that the Australian series win for him is a thing of past.
+''I take a back seat (and) whenever required I'll go and tell him (Virat) or whenever he ask me about certain things, I will just go and tell him.
+For me, personally I generally take a back seat whenever I am the vice-captain.''
+The senior batsman also said that the Australian series win for him is a thing of past and there won't be any complacency when they take on England.

 He didn't want to dwell on India being favourites to reach the final of WTC.

 ''The WTC final is three-four (five) months from now.
 The focus should be on present series.
 New Zealand played really well and deserved to be in the final.
 For us, it will be about taking one game at a time.''
-While he didn't spell out anything about team combination, the vice-captain did drop a hint that Chepauk will be a spinner-friendly surface.
+Asked if Axar Patel will be handed a Test debut, Rahane remained non-committal.

-''We will decide on the playing combination after tomorrow's training,'' he said when asked if left-arm orthodox spinner Axar Patel will be handed a Test debut.
+''We will decide on the playing combination after tomorrow's training.''
+But Rahane did drop a hint that Indians are bracing for a spin-friendly wicket at the Chepauk. ''I think the Indian wickets will always suits any spinner, so yes we know we are playing in India, we back our strengths.
+But we have to wait and watch, how it (the pitch) behaves from day one, but in India there is always assistance for spinners.''
+Hardik Pandya had his first training session on the day and Rahane evaded questions whether the all-rounder was bowling at the nets.

-''The Indian wickets always have something for spinners.
-We will back our strength.
-Let's wait and see,'' he said.
+''He is working really hard on his game, as a bowler and also as a batsman,'' was all he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)